balcortex/100_days_code_web_development/README.md

 ## Day 053 - 2023/10/25

 Today I learned about implicit casting using the plus operator.
 Use + in front of a string (numeric string) to convert it to a numeric type.

+## Day 054 - 2023/10/26

+Today I learned how to use the debugger, which is a tool that allow us to pause the program and inspect the variables in real time.